bertofurth/Seagate-Central-Tips/README.md

 ### Tappin remote access service
 The Tappin remote access service was a service that allowed users to remotely access content on their Seagate Central.
-The service has been shutdown for some time as per the notice at
+This service has been shutdown for some time as per the notice at

 https://www.seagate.com/au/en/support/kb/seagate-central-tappin-update-007647en/

+Run the following command to disable the Tappin service.

      update-rc.d -f tappinAgent remove

-Reinstate this service with the following command (but why??)
+Reinstate this service with the following command (but why would you??)

      update-rc.d tappinAgent defaults 85